-Bob Friedenson Outdoor Photography
+Bob Friedenson Biography

 A serious amateur for 30 years, his home is a photographic gallery of the people, animals, fauna, and structures he has found throughout the Americas, Australia, New Zealand, Israel, Jordan, Thailand, and Cambodia.
 Numerous friends suggested that he share his work.
 Upon retirement from the telecommunications industry in October of 2002, he embarked on building his display portfolio.